mtorpey/hive-notation/README.md

   hyphen to separate it from `to_location`.
 This may be required if there are two pieces of the same type that could legally move to the `to_location` indicated.
-- `#` means that this move ends the game, resulting in a win for either player.
+- `#` means that this move ends the game.
+The result may be a win, loss, or draw for the active player.

 Locations are phrased in terms of neighbouring pieces and angles.
 A location has the following form: